chetansinghsajwan/notes/internet-protocol/classful-addressing-notes.md

 - What was the idea behind classful addressing
 - How many number of hosts and networks in each class
 - What are the starting and ending address of each class
-- What is the decimal representations
+- What are the decimal representations

 ---